We have been producing increasingly more, and faster

-Daily oil output at the pre-salt progressed from the average of approximately 41,000 barrels per day, in 2010, to 1 million barrels per day in mid-2016.
-A nearly 24-fold increase.
+Our daily oil output at the pre-salt progressed from the average of approximately 41,000 barrels per day, in 2010, to 1 million barrels per day in mid-2016, a nearly 24-fold increase.

-A comparison with our own production history shows the dimensions of this result: It took 45 years from its creation for our company to reach the production of the first million barrels of oil, in 1998.
+The comparison with our own output track record shows the dimensions of this result: It took 45 years, from the creation of our company, for us to reach the output of the first million barrels of oil, in 1998.

-A fact that shows, comparatively, the high productivity of the pre-salt is that in 1984, the company needed 4,108 producing wells to reach the 500-thousand-barrel-per-day milestone.
-In the pre-salt, we reached double that output volume with the contribution of only 52 wells.
+Another fact that shows the high productivity of the pre-salt is the number of producer wells compared to the output volume.
+In 1984, we used to need 4,108 producer wells to reach 500,000 barrels per day.
+In the pre-salt, though, we reached double that output with only 52 wells.

-Because of the knowledge accumulated in our operations and due to technological innovation, the average cost to lift pre-salt oil has dropped gradually over the past few years.
+With the knowledge accumulated in our operations and with technological innovation, the average cost to lift pre-salt oil has dropped gradually over the past few years.
 From $9.1 per barrel of oil equivalent (oil + gas), in 2014, to $8.3, in 2015, and less than $8 per barrel in the first quarter of 2016.